rjormiston/rjormiston/README.md

 - 👋 Hi, I’m Richard Ormiston (@rjormiston)
 - 👀 I’m interested in Hardware and Software Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently studying Computer Engineering at The University of North Carolina at Charlotte
 - 📫 How to reach me: richardjormiston@gmail.com